 Now that I’ve set the stage, here is how I got the time off for my Appalachian Trail thru-hike:

 - When I finished my first tour in Cairo, I took only the minimum amount of Home Leave possible – 20 days.
-As such, when I finish in Cyprus, I’ll have 40 days accumulated (10 left over from my previous tour plus 20 earned during my present assignment).
-I’m allowed to use a maximum of 35 days between my assignments, so I will put them all to use.
+As such, when I finish in Cyprus, I’ll have 30 days accumulated (10 left over from my previous tour plus 20 earned during my present assignment).
+We’re allowed to take up to 45 days, if we have the time, so I’ll use every day that I can.

 - Knowing that I wanted to hike the AT after finishing my assignment in Cyprus, I only applied for follow-on assignments that had starting dates of August or later.
 Because I complete my assignment in Cyprus in March and plan to hike the trail in 100 days, a job starting in August would give me enough time between to finish.
 The assignment worked out, and I’ll be heading to Pakistan in mid-August 2018!